llamafolio/evm-indexer/README.md

 # EVM Indexer

-Minimalistic blockchain indexer written in rust.
+> Minimalistic EVM compatible blockchain indexer written in rust.

 This contains a program to parse all the blocks and transactions from a blockchain to organize them inside a mongo database.